Arcadudu/Moxy/moxy-templates/README.md

 * Click your **ROOT** package and then press Alt + A.
 * In Activity Name box enter "MyFirstMoxyActivity"

-Other fields will fill automaticly
+Other fields will be filled automatically

  ![Activity template](https://raw.githubusercontent.com/Arello-Mobile/Moxy/master/moxy-templates/images/activity_template.jpg)

-Finaly print in the Package Name field yoor subpackage name (f.e. first) and press Finish.
+Finally print in the Package Name field your subpackage name (f.e. first) and press Finish.

 <b>Attention</b> while your Android Studio upgrading all the custom templates can be delayed.
 In this case it is necessary to import them again